SHTFDad may collect a share of sales or other compensation from the links on this page.

-To be shelf stable, there also has to be the minimum of water content in the food.
-The FDA suggests that dehydrated food, using any form of dehydration, must have a water content less than 7%.
-The problem most companies find with following this mandate is simply cost.
-Making sure the food actually gets under 7% of water content requires extra time, effort and power, creating a path for shortcuts to be taken which most companies do.
+To be shelf-stable, there also has to be a minimum of water content in the food.
+The FDA suggests that dehydrated food, using any form of dehydration, must have a water content of less than 7%.

 When purchasing your food, make sure you do your homework and read the label.
 It may literally save your life.

 Finding a manufacturer that believes in using natural, shelf-stable ingredients means that they don’t have to use artificial chemicals to preserve their food long term.
 The food is just as flavorful, healthy, and nutritious as when it was originally sourced.